What Happens After Treatment for Pituitary Tumors?

 It may take a while before your fears lessen.
 But it may help to know that many pituitary tumor survivors have learned to live with this uncertainty and are living full lives.
-Our document Living With Uncertainty: The Fear of Cancer Recurrence gives more detailed information on this.
+See Understanding Recurrence gives more detailed information on this.

 For other people, the tumor might never go away completely.
 Some people may continue to get medicines or other treatments to help keep the tumor in check.
 Learning to live with a tumor that does not go away can be difficult and very stressful.
 It has its own type of uncertainty.
-Our document When Cancer Doesn’t Go Away, talks more about this.
+See Managing Cancer as a Chronic Illness, talks more about this.

 Follow-up care is very important after treatment for pituitary tumors.
 Even if you have completed treatment, your doctors will still want to watch you closely.
 Keep all of your appointments with your health care team and follow their instructions carefully.
 Report any new or recurring symptoms to your doctor right away.
 Ask questions if you don’t understand what your doctor says.